OlegSmelov/omgrofl-interpreter/README.md

     definitely be faster if the program is long and resource-intensive.
 * Indentation and whitespace don't matter.
 The only thing that matters is that every statement is written on a separate line.
+* **If there is more than one statement on a line, an exception will be thrown.**
+    This doesn't follow the language specification, but I believe this is a good decision, because a) honest mistakes will be found faster, and b) people new to the language will know if they've written anything wrong.

 License
 -------